Lago di Posta Fibreno

 Lago di Posta Fibreno is an Italian lake located in Posta Fibreno, a municipality of the Province of Frosinone, Lazio.
 At an elevation of 288 m, its surface area is 0.287 km2.
 The lake is in a karstic terrain and rich in underwater springs.

 Fauna

-The lake of Posta Fibreno is home of an endemic species of trout, the Fibreno trout (Salmo fibreni), along with the more widespread Mediterranean trout (Salmo cettii).
+The lake of Posta Fibreno is home to the endemic Fibreno trout (Salmo fibreni), along with the more widespread Mediterranean trout (Salmo cettii).